cdeil/multinorm/docs/quickstart.rst

 further examples.
 The :ref:`theory` and :ref:`ref` pages contain background information and definitions, as well as links to other documents and codes.

-The full API documentation is here: :class:`MultiNorm`.
+The full API documentation is here: `MultiNorm`.
 Note that you can click on "source" on the right for any method or property, and read the implementation to see what exactly it does.
 It's usually a few lines of straightforward code using Python and Numpy,